Flalaski/CalenRecall/README.md

 # CalenRecall

-A self-contained calendar journal application for Windows that helps you recall memories across decades, years, months, weeks, and days.
+A self-contained calendar journal application for Windows and macOS that helps you recall memories across decades, years, months, weeks, and days.
 All your journaling history is stored locally on your device.

 ## Features